 - Leave the money on your Global Currency Card, which you can use prior to the expiry date listed on the front of the card.

 - Transfer the funds to the Australian currency wallet and use the card to make purchases anywhere Visa is accepted.

 - Chip and PIN technology.
 This prepaid Visa debit card has an embedded microchip for data security, and a customisable PIN for secure transactions.

 - Additional card.
-If your primary Global Currency Card is lost or stolen, you can cancel it and use the backup card instead.
+If your primary Global Currency Card is lost, stolen or damaged, you can cancel it and use the backup card instead.